 When comparing SourceForge vs GitLab, the Slant community recommends GitLab for most people.
-In the question“What are the best alternatives to GitHub for Open Source projects?”
-GitLab is ranked 1st while SourceForge is ranked 9th.
+In the question“What are the best source code hosts for open source projects?”
+GitLab is ranked 2nd while SourceForge is ranked 7th.
 The most important reason people chose GitLab is:

 Ranked in these QuestionsQuestion Ranking